MicrosoftDocs/customer-insights/ci-docs/engagement-insights/dimensions.md

 A dimension is an attribute of an event that can describe, filter, or group data.
 If you're running a marketing promotion on your website, you can use dimensions to sort visitors by new and returning users.

-Engagement insights includes out-of-the-box dimensions for event properties.
+Engagement insights includes out-of-the-box (OOB) dimensions for event properties.
 Examples include:

 - Browser name
 - Page name